magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 Please provide precise details, steps to reproduce (except for Adobe Commerce on-premises and cloud infrastructure, where there is a separate [Steps to Reproduce](#steps) field), and symptoms of your issue or request.
 Be sure to include any affected SKUs, relevant data points, and any other relevant links.

-#### Environment (Adobe Commerce cloud infrastructure, Adobe Commerce on-Premises, MBI and Shipping only)
+#### Environment (Adobe Commerce on cloud infrastructure, Adobe Commerce on-premises, MBI and Shipping only)

 Select the environment type on which you face the problem: